napagroup/grape-ui-react/src/elements/typography/color.md

-There are many colors available to be used in 🍇UI.
+There are many colors available to be used in grape-ui.
 Just add the `color="colorName"` attribute to any text element.
 To use the lightened version of a color, use `color="colorName.light"` or `color="colorName.dark"` for the darkened version.

 ### List of Colors Available
 ```jsx in Markdown